 2nd prize on the Advanced Architecture Contest by IaaC

-The project is located in the Cauca valley, between the Occidental and Central mountain chain, where a superb construction material is abundant and naturally grown: bamboo.
-This versatile, lightweight, biodegradable and sustainable raw material differs from other woods by its ability to grow again after being cut.
+The project is located in the Cauca valley, in Colombia, where bamboo, a superb material for construction, can be found in abundance.
+This versatile, light-weight and sustainable material differs from other woods for its essential capacity of regrowth after being cut.